Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 - You can spend a #pp to instantly create a #d6 asset.

-- When you add up die results for your total, you can spend one #pp to add in the result from one additional die, increasing your total.
+- When you add up die results for your total, you can spend a #pp to add in the result from one additional die, increasing your total.

+- When choosing an effect die, you can spend a #pp to keep an additional effect die as a different effect on the same target or to inflict the same effect on multiple targets.

 - You can spend a #pp to make an asset useful to a whole group of people instead of just one.

 - When an asset would go away at the end of a scene or session, you can spend a #pp to keep it, starting the next scene or session with the asset still in play.

+The main ways of earning plot points are:
+- Rolling a distinction at #d4 as per _*Hinder*_.

+- Getting a 1 on a die and getting a #pp from the Storyteller.

+- Activating a Limit.

+- Performing obvious magick in front of mortal witnesses.

+All of these ways of earning #pp\s will be explained further later on in the book.

 Unless specified otherwise, you can spend plot points at any time, even when it isn't your beat or turn.